Plant Health Care (PHC)

 1. Inventory major trees and shrubs

-2. Assessment of relationship of tree and shrub locations
+2. Assessment of the relationship of tree and shrub locations

 3. Detailed description of health conditions